DexterLagan/invoicer/README.md

 - payment-method.txt - containing the payment method and check number separated by a '|' (if applicable).
 3) add a **logo**.

+Here is a sample invoice line: brake bleed|100.00

+Here are examples of payment method file content: check|123 or transfert|0
+(the check number is ignored when 'transfert' is selected)

 ## Usage
 Two ways, same result:
 1) **Double-click on Invoicer**.
 Browse for the client folder.
 Out comes a **new invoice**.